-Unlike large homes, the oxygen supply inside a recreational vehicle is limited due to its size.
-To avoid danger of asphyxiation, provide proper ventilation when using the gas range top or gas oven.
-It is especially important that the gas oven and range top not be used for comfort heating.
-Danger of asphyxiation is greater when these appliances are used for long periods of time.
+Unlike homes, the amount of oxygen supply is limited due to the size of the recreational vehicle, and proper ventilation when using the cooking appliance(s) avoids dangers of asphyxiation.
+It is especially important that cooking appliances not be used for comfort heating, as the danger of asphyxiation is greater when the appliance is used for long periods of time.
+Failure to comply could result in death of serious injury.